AdobeDocs/analytics.en/help/admin/admin-console/user-management2/user-migration/migrate-enterprise.md

 ---
-description: How to migrate Analytics user accounts as Enterprise or Federated IDs to the Admin Console.
+description: How to migrate Analytics user accounts as Enterprise or Federated IDs to the Adobe Admin Console.
 title: Migrate Analytics user accounts for Enterprise and Federated IDs
 feature: Admin Tools
 exl-id: 988ed685-4eca-4b0b-a653-9c6a156852f1
 ---
 # Migrate Analytics user accounts for Enterprise and Federated IDs{#migrate-analytics-user-accounts-for-enterprise-and-federated-ids}

-How to migrate Analytics user accounts as Enterprise or Federated IDs to the Admin Console.
+How to migrate Analytics user accounts as Enterprise or Federated IDs to the Adobe Admin Console.

 ## Prerequisites {#prereqs}

-Prerequisites to managing users in the Admin Console.
+Prerequisites to managing users in the Adobe Admin Console.

 For new domains and directories, follow the steps to: